karol-dubas/MultithreadingCSharp/README.md

   - Keeping track of tasks
   - Executes the continuation
   - Provides potential result
-  - Handles context switching - ensures that the contination executes on the correct context
+  - Handles context switching - ensures that the continuation executes on the correct context
   - Handles exceptions

 - Not `async` method: